-All computers covered by this policy, regardless of funding source are the property of the University and not of the individual receiving the funding.
+All computers covered by this policy, regardless of funding source, are the property of the University and not of the individual receiving the funding.
 Exceptions may apply to federal grant-funded equipment.
-A federal grant may specify that the equipment is the property of the federal government at the end of the grant.
+A federal grant may specify that the equipment is the federal government's property at the end.

-Only CTS technicians and designees can open the casing of technology equipment.
-Opening and otherwise mishandling computer equipment will void warranty and may incur costs.
-Departments are also responsible for any costs that exceed what is covered by the warranty (e.g. replacement of old laptop batteries).
-The CTS Helpdesk and CTS-designated technology support staff will be the primary point of contact for all workstation and peripheral procurement and support requests.
+Only CTS employees can open the casing of technology equipment.
+The opening and otherwise mishandling of computer equipment will void the warranty and may incur costs.
+Departments are also responsible for any costs that exceed what is covered by the warranty (e.g., replacement of old laptop batteries).
+The CTS TechBar and CTS-designated technology support staff will be the primary point of contact for all workstation and peripheral procurement and support requests.
 Support will be provided only for University-issued equipment; no support is available for personal computers.
 Limited or no support may be available for non-standard computer configurations and peripherals.

-Computer equipment should not be moved without notifying the CTS helpdesk.
+Computer equipment should not be moved without notifying the CTS TechBar.
 Mobile equipment should not be left unattended.
 Fixed equipment in open areas should be secured in consultation with CTS.
-Departments bear full costs of replacing lost or stolen equipment that isn’t covered by insurance or other sources.
+Departments bear full costs of replacing lost or stolen equipment not covered by insurance or other sources.

 81.05 Replacement Cycle

-CTS will maintain a small stock of spare computers and peripherals and will make them available on a temporary basis as an “emergency replacement”.
+CTS will maintain a small inventory of loaner computers and peripherals and will make them available on a temporary basis as an “emergency replacement.”
 There is no guarantee that a suitable emergency replacement computer will be available should a department forgo annual replacement or if an out-of-warranty component fails.

 CTS will set up new computers with core software such as Microsoft Office, Windows Operating System, Apple Operating System, etc. Certain system tools and settings are required and will be installed, including antivirus software, hard drive encryption, screen saver, etc. Costs of additional software and tools will be the responsibility of the requesting department.